Skip to content

 Every set has its own row with a weight cell and a rep cell.
 Type your weight, type your reps, tap elsewhere - the set is saved.
 There is no save button, no batch-commit step, no risk of losing a session because you forgot to tap something at the end.
 If your connection drops mid-set, the logger queues the change and retries when you are back online; you will not lose work.

 The set’s status indicator updates as you go.
-An empty row reads as not yet logged; a fully entered row reads as logged.
+An empty row reads as not yet logged; a row with reps entered reads as logged.
 Skipped sets carry their own marker so the app knows you chose to skip rather than forgot.

 Automatic personal-best detection